 All our staff and senior school students have been provided with Occupational COVID19 Workplace training.

-FGS has implemented a number of COVIDSafe practices to ensure the health and safety of all on site are ensured, as guided by the AHPPC Guidelines including:
+FGS has implemented a number of COVIDSafe practices to ensure the health and safety of all on site are ensured, including:

-- Staff, contractors and students who are unwell are instructed to stay home and seek medical advice.
+- Staff, contractors and students who have symptoms of COVID19 are instructed to stay home and seek medical advice.